ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 The standard header that is used on CDC1 for Digital Inputs can be used.
 In addition to the actual Pin ports, there are extra ports for 5v and GND.
-Those can remain.
+Those can remain, as they have proven valuable.

 ![pic6](../img/digioconnectors.jpg)